reighlan/zombies/memory-bank/progress.md

 - No errors appear in the browser console

 This setup prepares the client for ThreeJS integration, following a clean separation between HTML structure and JavaScript functionality.
 The canvas provides the rendering target for all 3D graphics in the game.

+### Step 7: Initialize ThreeJS Scene

+- Enhanced `client/main.js` with a complete ThreeJS setup:
+  - Added proper JSDoc documentation for all functions and the file itself
+  - Set up ES6 module imports using ThreeJS from a CDN
+  - Implemented the following core functions:
+    - `initScene()`: Creates the scene, camera, and renderer
+    - `createGround()`: Creates a 10x10 unit green plane at y=0
+    - `handleResize()`: Maintains proper aspect ratio on window resize
+    - `animate()`: Sets up the animation loop for rendering
+    - `init()`: Coordinates initialization and starts the render loop

+- Updated `client/index.html` to support ES6 modules:
+  - Changed the script tag to `type="module"` for ES6 import syntax

+All tests passed for Step 7:
+- The ThreeJS scene initializes successfully
+- A green 10x10 plane appears on the screen at y=0
+- The camera is positioned to view the plane from above and at a distance
+- The scene renders without errors in the console
+- The canvas resizes appropriately when the browser window changes size

+The implementation provides a solid foundation for the game's visual aspects, with a clean modular structure and comprehensive documentation following the docs rule.
+The scene is now ready for adding player representations and game elements in future steps.